adeliz/plotly.datasources/README.md

 There's also a [viewer](https://rawgit.com/adeliz/plotly.datasources/master/examples/viewer.html) where you can drag an drop a json file or [pass the url of a json file as a url's parameter](https://rawgit.com/adeliz/plotly.datasources/master/examples/viewer.html?url=https://gist.githubusercontent.com/adeliz/e0f01adf89b8ea75b15df8629c125c3c/raw/songs.json)

-## Converters
+## Formatters
-Because, most of the time, data from web services are not in the right format for Plotly, you can use or define converters.
-A converter will transform the data received from the web service and will return a object where each attribute is an attribute of a Plotly trace.
+Because, most of the time, data from web services are not in the right format for Plotly, you can use or define formatters.
+A formatter will transform the data received from the web service and will return a object where each attribute is an attribute of a Plotly trace.

-For example, a converter for a scatter plot should return this kind of object :
+For example, a formatter for a scatter plot should return this kind of object :
 ```javascript
 {
 	x:[],